 What truth, exactly?
 Jesus came to set captives free, to seek and to save the lost, and to offer His life as a ransom for many.
 Jesus came to go to the cross – the very cross that you and I deserve because of our faults and our sins.
 Jesus came to fight for us, to rescue us, and to give us hope and a future.

 So what does this have to do with an uncertain political climate?
 As a follower of Jesus, you are part of the Kingdom of God, a kingdom that has no end.
-You can stand confidently on the finished work of Christ knowing that He has fought for you and won!
-And this changes everything – because your hope is secure.
-Your future is bright.
-No matter who wins these mid-term elections, Jesus is the only one who can offer true hope and security.
+You can stand confidently on the finished work of Christ, knowing that He has fought for you and won!
+And this changes everything – because your hope is secure and your future is bright.
+No matter who wins this election, Jesus is the only one who can offer true hope and security.
 And that victory is guaranteed, no matter the political outcome.
 Jesus is the greatest leader the world has ever seen, and He is inviting you to trust in Him as your Savior and King.

 Adapted from a sermon by Senior Pastor, George Wright, Shandon Baptist Church, Columbia, S.C.